randy-johnson/boxlang-docs/getting-started/overview/syntax-style-guide/README.md

 BoxLang annotations can be added to `properties`, `functions`, and `classes`.
 Using the following pattern:

 ```
-@annonationName [AnyLiteralExpression=null]
+@annonationName
+// or...
+@annonationName( value, value, value )
 ```
+The `value` is a litearl expression (string, boolean null, number, array, or struct) or an identifer.
+Since runtime variables aren't allowed here, identifiers will be treated as quoted strings.
+If no value is supplied, then omit the parentheses.

 You can add as many as you like to the target locations without creating annotation classes or boilerplate.
-The annotation's value is completely optional and can be a literal express, which can be a string, list, array, struct, JSON, etc.

 ### Metadata: $bx